Cornbrook tram stop: History

 During August 2009, the track layout was extensively remodelled to accommodate the MediaCityUK tram service and as a result the track was removed from the bay platform reducing the number of platforms to 2.
 However the infrastructure remains and the platform could be reinstated if the need arises.

 This is the second station in this locality as Cornbrook railway station was opened to serve Pomona Gardens on the south side of Cornbrook Road on 1 June 1856 by the Manchester, South Junction and Altrincham Railway (MSJAR), which runs parallel to the Metrolink at this point.
 The first station closed on 31 May 1865.

 Services

-Service pattern

-At peak times (07:15 – 19:30 Monday to Friday, 09:30 – 18:30 Saturday):